markbirss/vmConsole/README.md

 UI elements from [Termux] and standalone [QEMU] package, which resulted in a completely different application.

-This project is not a community driven.
+This project is not community driven.
 As stated before, it has been created for the personal needs of [author] and will continue to be developed according to his point of view.
 The application is not guaranteed to be useful for you or implement features that you request.